Aplha101/gravity/README.md

 the planet Axis was set by the virtue of landscape mode , thus when in portrait the x and y Axis also change resulting in mis-calculations

 this will be fixed soon

+# The solution
+Solution for this problem *for now* is to swtich from protrait to landscape and refreshing the page.